 Luckily, there are a few different ways to cut wooden ridges without a router.
 You can use a chisel or even a sharp knife.

-With either method, take your time and be careful.
+Whether you use a router or a chisel, take your time and be careful.
 With a bit of patience and attention to detail, you’ll be able to create beautiful wooden ridges without needing a router.

 How do you inlay wood without a router?